-Certain state authorities are authorized by statute to issue revenue bonds for various revenueproducing undertakings.
+Certain state authorities are authorized by statute to issue revenue bonds for various revenue-producing undertakings.
 Since such revenue debt incurred by state authorities is typically not tax-supported and there is no State guarantee regarding payment of the debt service (except in the case of the previously described GR debt obligations), the issuance of such debt by state authorities does not directly impact the State's debt burden or debt capacity.
 Unless specifically exempted by its statute, Commission approval is required before any authority debt can be incurred, including any line(s) of credit for operating cash flow purposes.
 Following is a brief summary of those state authorities which have revenue bonds or other debt obligations currently outstanding.
-Unless noted otherwise, all figures are as of June 30, 2023, with the outstanding amounts updated as of December 31, 2023.
-(See Appendix B for authority debt service schedules as of June 30, 2023.)
+Unless noted otherwise, all figures are as of June 30, 2024, with the outstanding amounts updated as of December 31, 2024.
+(See Appendix B for authority debt service schedules as of June 30, 2024.)

-- The Georgia Higher Education Facilities Authority (GHEFA) is authorized to incur debt to finance self-liquidating capital projects for the USG and the TCSG; GHEFA is authorized by statute to have outstanding at any point in time a maximum debt of \$500 million.
+- The Georgia Higher Education Facilities Authority (GHEFA) is authorized to incur debt to finance self-liquidating capital projects for higher education; GHEFA is authorized by statute to have outstanding at any point in time a maximum debt of \$500 million.
 GHEFA issued revenue bonds in 2008, 2009, and 2010 which financed a total of eighteen projects at thirteen separate USG institutions; all of the original bonds have been subsequently refunded or defeased and only the three series of refunding bonds issued in 2015, 2019, and 2020 currently are outstanding.
-As of June 30, 2023, the aggregate principal amount of outstanding GHEFA bonds was just under \$164.0 million no additional bonds matured between then and December 31, 2023 and thus the balance outstanding remained the same. - The Georgia Housing and Finance Authority (GHFA) is authorized to issue bonds and notes for the purpose of facilitating economic development including the underwriting or purchase of single-family residential mortgages; the improvement of public health, safety, and welfare; and for other public purposes, including healthcare services.
+As of June 30, 2024, the aggregate principal amount of outstanding GHEFA bonds was just under \$157.2 million no additional bonds matured between then and December 31, 2024 and thus the balance outstanding remained the same. - The Georgia Housing and Finance Authority (GHFA) is authorized to issue bonds and notes for the purpose of facilitating economic development including the underwriting or purchase of single-family residential mortgages; the improvement of public health, safety, and welfare; and for other public purposes, including healthcare services.
 By statute, GHFA may have a maximum aggregate amount of bonds and notes outstanding at any point in time of \$3 billion for GHFA's single-family residential housing program, excluding refunding bonds and notes.
-As of June 30, 2023, GHFA had approximately \$1.5 billion bonds outstanding, all of which were for its single-family residential housing program.
-In November 2023 GHFA issued its 2023B bonds and along with additional principal redemptions during the second half of the calendar year, GHFA's total outstanding bonds increased by just under \$91 million.
-GHFA received Commission approval in January 2024 to issue up to \$250 million of bonds during calendar year 2024 for its single-family residential mortgage loans program.
+As of June 30, 2024, GHFA had approximately \$1.5 billion bonds outstanding, all of which were for its single-family residential housing program.
+With the issuance of new bonds, along with principal redemptions during the second half of the calendar year, GHFA's total debt outstanding increased to \$1.8 billion as of December 31, 2024.
+In August 2024 GHFA received Commission approval to issue up to \$500 million in aggregate principal of single-family mortgage revenue bonds during calendar year 2025.